 Fort Daniel Conservation Area located East of Mt.
 Zion, IL

-- Four and a half miles of hiking trails of varying difficulty
+- 4.5 miles of hiking trails

 - Large pavilion

 - Map of Fort Daniel Conservation Area (PDF)

 Located near Mt.
 Zion in southeastern Macon County, Illinois, Fort Daniel Conservation Area is a 200-acre site rich in history and recreational opportunity [get directions].
 Fort Daniel’s GPS Coordinates are 39.781681 N, 88.828326 W.